rodjc/nflaunch/docs/plugins.md

 - Log what they would do
 - Skip actual file operations
 - Skip cloud API calls
-- Return modified config without side effects
+- Still modify config attributes but log actions instead of performing them

-Check your plugin implementation handles the dry-run flag appropriately.
+Check the `self.job_config.dry_run` flag in your plugin implementation to handle dry-run appropriately.

 ## See Also